Prosecutors in Trump election case get judge's OK to lay out fresh evidence in court filing

 The hearing ended without the judge issuing an order about future dates in the case.

-Trump was not in the courtroom and gave an economic speech in New York, though Smith was present.
-A not guilty plea was entered on his behalf for the revised indictment.
+Trump was not in the courtroom and gave an economic speech in New York, though A not guilty plea was entered on his behalf for the revised indictment.
+Smith attended the hearing.

 Defense lawyers said they intend to file multiple motions to dismiss the case, including one that piggybacks off a Florida judge's ruling that said Smith's appointment was unconstitutional.